Caramellia/datastores-guide/README.md

 ```
 Let's start off by just trying to save and load our Coins value.

-First, we need to get the Data Store Service, and then get a Data Store using it.
+First, we need to get the DataStoreService, and then get a Data Store using it.
 ```lua
 local Players = game:GetService("Players")
 local DataStoreService = game:GetService("DataStoreService")